Manifestation of strong correlations in transport in ultra-clean SiGe/Si/SiGe quantum wells

-Finally, we mention that the similar non-monotonic $\rho(T)$ dependences are observed \cite{limelette2003mott,kurosaki2005mott} in quasi-two-dimensional organic charge-transfer salts (so-called Mott organics).
-Interestingly, the DMFT is capable of quantitatively describing $\rho(T)$ dependences in these systems \cite{dobrosavljevic2017wigner}, which points out to the applicability of this theory to various strongly-correlated systems.
+Finally, we mention that similar non-monotonic $\rho(T)$ dependences are observed \cite{limelette2003mott,kurosaki2005mott} in quasi-two-dimensional organic charge-transfer salts (so-called Mott organics).
+Interestingly, the DMFT is capable of quantitatively describing $\rho(T)$ dependences in these systems \cite{dobrosavljevic2017wigner}, which points out to the applicability of this theory to various strongly correlated systems.

 Summarizing, we have observed that in a strongly interacting 2D electron system in ultra-low-disorder SiGe/Si/SiGe quantum wells, the resistivity on the metallic side near the metal-insulator transition increases with decreasing temperature, reaches a maximum at a temperature $T_{\text {max}}$, and then decreases by more than one order of magnitude.
 We have found that the normalized resistivity change $(\rho(T)-\rho(0))/(\rho_{\text {max}}-\rho(0))$ is a universal function of $T/T_{\text {max}}$ in a wide range of electron densities, which is in nearly perfect agreement with the dependence predicted by the dynamical mean-field theory.
 Notably, similar behavior of the resistivity $\rho(T)$ can be expected within the screening theory in its general form, which adds confidence in both theories.
-The renormalization-group scaling theory is found to be consistent with the experimental results within a modest range of electron densities above the metal-insulator transition, as expected.
+The renormalization-group scaling theory is found to be consistent with the experimental results within a modest range of electron densities near the metal-insulator transition, as expected.

-A.~A.~S.\ and S.~V.~K.\ are grateful to A.~M.\ Finkel'stein for useful discussions.
-The ISSP group was supported by RFBR Grants No.\ 18-02-00368 and No.\ 19-02-00196 and the Russian Government Contract.
+A.A.S.\ and S.V.K.\ are grateful to A.~M.\ Finkel'stein for useful discussions.
+The ISSP group was supported by RFBR Grants No.\ 18-02-00368 and No.\ 19-02-00196 and a Russian Government contract.
+M.M.R.\ acknowledges the funding provided by the Institute of Physics Belgrade through the grant by the Ministry of Education, Science, and Technological Development of the Republic of Serbia.
+Numerical simulations were run on the PARADOX supercomputing facility at the Scientific Computing Laboratory of the Institute of Physics Belgrade.
 The work in Florida was supported by NSF Grant No.\ 1822258 and the National High Magnetic Field Laboratory through the NSF Cooperative Agreement No.\ 1157490 and the State of Florida.
-The NTU group acknowledges support by the Ministry of Science and Technology, Taiwan (project No.\ 109-2634-F-009-029).
+The NTU group acknowledges support by the Ministry of Science and Technology, Taiwan (Project No.\ 109-2634-F-009-029).
 The Northeastern group was supported by NSF Grant No.\ 1904051.